This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Write down the correct date, time, and location of your surgery.

-- You or a close family member may be asked to sign a legal piece of paper (consent form).
-It gives your caregiver permission to do surgery.
-It also explains the problems that may happen with your surgery, and your choices.
-Be sure all your questions have been answered before you sign this form.
+- You or a close family member will be asked to sign a legal document called a consent form.
+It gives healthcare providers permission to do the procedure or surgery.
+It also explains the problems that may happen, and your choices.
+Make sure all your questions are answered before you sign this form.

 - You have questions or concerns about your surgery.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© Copyright IBM Corporation 2018 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.